bartongroup/slivka/sphinx-docs/advanced_usage.rst

 Selector is a Python function which chooses a runner based on the command parameters.
 As a quick recap of :ref:`execution management`, each service has one or more runners which are responsible for starting and watching jobs running on the system.
 If there is more than one runner available, a selector function is used to choose the most appropriate one for the job.
-Since runners may have different configurations, it is possible to make different amount of resources available to them and then dispatch the jobs depending on their size and needs.
+It allows picking runners having different amounts of available resources depending of the size of the job.

 The selector is a Python function which takes one argument, the mapping of input parameter names to their values, and returns the identifier of the runner or ``None`` to reject the job.

+.. py:function:: selector(input: dict[str, str | list[str]]) -> str

 The keys of the mapping consist of the ids of the input parameters as defined in the service configuration.
 They are mapped to the values provided by the user after being converted to the command